10 – Mary Ann With That Shaky Hand – The Who

 # 2 – Too Much Time On My Hands – Styx

-“Too Much Time on My Hands” by Styx stands as one of the defining tracks on their tenth album, Paradise Theatre, released in 1981.
-Written and sung by guitarist Tommy Shaw, the song captures a potent blend of humor and frustration through its exploration of boredom, frustration, and existential dissatisfaction.
+“Too Much Time on My Hands” by Styx is one of the defining tracks on their 1981 album, Paradise Theatre.
+Written and sung by guitarist Tommy Shaw, the song captures a potent blend of humor and frustration through its exploration of boredom, existential dissatisfaction, and frustration.
 This track marked a career peak for Shaw as a songwriter and vocalist, reaching the top ten of the Billboard Hot 100 and securing its place as a Styx classic.
 Its success on the charts and continued popularity with fans reflect the song’s resonance with themes of societal discontent, as well as its memorable hook and rhythm.

 Read More: Top 10 Styx Songs